hipe/tmx/lib/skylab/face/doc/issues/056-the-CLI-client-narrative.md

 ## :#storypoint-175

-`pre_execute` - #called-by self in main execution loop, #called-by n-amespace facet when ouroboros is happening. about it: we "re-puff" (that is, `pre_execute`) before every execution for fun, sanity, grease, and design - ostensibly so that the p-arent can change the identity of these resources late and during runtime while b) we can still have them
+`pre_execute` - #called-by self in main execution loop, #called-by n-amespace facet when ouroboros is happening. about it: we "re-touch" (that is, `pre_execute`) before every execution for fun, sanity, grease, and design - ostensibly so that the p-arent can change the identity of these resources late and during runtime while b) we can still have them